Nidd Valley Light Railway: Operation

-The two locomotives were much too heavy to comply with the Light Railway Order, which specified a maximum axle loading of 6.5 tons.
+The two locomotives were much too heavy to comply with the light railway order, which specified a maximum axle loading of 6.5 tons.
 They weighed 46.6 tons in working order, with 36.7 tons carried by the two driving axles.
-The Corporation applied for an increase in the axle loading, specifying the weight as "over 42 tons".
+The corporation applied for an increase in the axle loading, specifying the weight as "over 42 tons".
 Milner, the newest of the two locomotives, dating from 1879, did not perform well, and was replaced by a Hudswell Clarke 0-6-0 side tank, also named Milner in May 1909.
 The original Milner was sold to the North Wales Granite Company at Conwy in 1914.
-Following discussions with the Board of Trade in 1906, the Corporation and the North Eastern Railway had obtained permission for three passenger trains per week to pass over the goods yard and sidings at Pateley Bridge, so that excursions could continue up to Lofthouse between June and September only.
-Despite the agreement, when the first excursion was due to make the journey on 14 September 1907, the NER decided not to allow their stock to pass onto the Nidd Valley Light Railway, nor to allow the Corporation engine and carriages to come to their station, and so the passengers had to walk between the two stations.
+Following discussions with the Board of Trade in 1906, the corporation and the North Eastern Railway (NER} had obtained permission for three passenger trains per week to pass over the goods yard and sidings at Pateley Bridge, so that excursions could continue up to Lofthouse between June and September only.
+Despite the agreement, when the first excursion was due to make the journey on 14 September 1907, the NER decided not to allow their stock to pass onto the Nidd Valley Light Railway, nor to allow the corporation engine and carriages to come to their station, and so the passengers had to walk between the two stations.
 In order to avoid confusion for parcels traffic, Lofthouse station became Lofthouse-in-Nidderdale on 12 December 1907, and Wath became Wath-in-Nidderdale in February 1908 for similar reasons.